sulami/blog/content/pages/about-me.md

 Title: About me

-I am Robin, also known as sulami.
+I am Robin Schroer, also known as sulami.
 This is my blog, where I keep my thoughts sort of organized.
 Here are some links to my stuff:

 - [Github](https://github.com/sulami "Github")